 Significant penalties apply for non-compliance.

-Full details can be found in Marine Order 54.
-Maximum draft for transit is 12.5 metres; vessels with a draft >10 metres will be advised of the required tidal window by the pilotage company.
+Full details can be found in Marine Order 54 (located on AMSA website).
+Maximum draft for transit is 12.2 metres.
+Vessels with a draft >10 metres will be advised of the required tidal window by the pilotage company.